rickstaa/Todoist_Global_Shortcuts_WIN10/README.md

-# This is a workaround to use global shortcuts for TODOIST on WINDOWS 10
+# This is a workaround to use global shortcuts for TODOIST on WINDOWS 10 (V2.0.0)
-_Created by Rick Staa on 10/07/2017 - Version 2.0_

 <br>